herzweite/herzweite.github.io/coaching.md

 If you feel like needing support in strenghtening these qualities, I would be glad to accompany you through coaching sessions, be it in presence if you live in Leipzig or online if you live somewhere else in Germany.

 You can contact me through e-mail or phone-call.
-In the first conversation we examine together if coaching is the right thing for you at this moment and is free of charge.
+In the first conversation (free of charge) we examine together if coaching is the right thing for you at this moment.

 # MitGefühl lernen